growit-io/terragrunt-aws-poc/modules/aws/terraform-remote-state/README.md

 IAM policies which provide either read-only, or read-write access to these resources.

-The outputs of this module can be used to define a Terraform remote state backend configuration.
+The `backend` and `config` outputs of this module can be used to generate a Terraform S3 backend configuration.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements